 Biotech careers require a broad skill set.
-For example, biological technicians must know how to set up and maintain laboratory instruments and equipment.
-Medical scientists need deep expertise in research methodologies and design to assess the effectiveness of new technologies.
+For example, biological technicians must know how to set up and maintain laboratory instruments and equipment, while medical scientists need expertise in research methodologies and design to assess the effectiveness of new technologies.

-Biotechnology professionals need strong analytical skills to conduct scientific experiments and other complex analyses.
+Biotechnology professionals need strong analytical skills to conduct scientific experiments.
 A biomedical engineer, for example, may need to analyze the results of multiple animal model experiments to determine the safety and effectiveness of a new artificial organ.
 Biotechnology programs feature extensive laboratory work to help students develop these skills.

 In addition to conducting experiments, biotechnologists must think critically about their findings.
 For instance, when testing pharmacological compounds, researchers must determine whether a substance has an effect on a given disease while considering other variables, such as the unique character of a test subject's immune system.
 Case studies and laboratory practice help students practice critical thinking.